MarkoSagadin/MicroML/README.md

 `make -C tensorflow/ -f ../archive_makefile PROJECT=<name of our project>`

-You also need need make sure that line `LDLIBS = microlite_build/microlite.a` is inside `project.mk` file.
+You also need need make sure that line `LIBDEPS = microlite_build/microlite.a` is inside `project.mk` file.

 If you want to be able to run and test TensorFlow functions on your host machine without any microcontroller target, you need to run this command before using general test commands: